-See what barcodes you need and how and where to get them
+See what barcodes you need for your products and where to get them

 Barcodes are digital symbols that can be scanned electronically.
 They encode information like product and batch numbers and are an important part of supply chains.
 Barcodes help identify and track products as they move through the supply chain.

-But all the different barcodes needed when shipping with Amazon can be confusing.
+But all the different barcodes needed when shipping with Amazon or any other marketplace can be confusing.
 GTIN, UPC, ASIN, FSKU, and on.
-So in this article, we’ll explain the difference between the barcodes and when and why you need them.
+So in this article, we’ll explain the difference between barcodes and when and why you need them.

 The Global Trade Item Number (GTIN) is a numeric code of 12, 13, and 14 digits.
 They are a scannable barcode that is on any item sold around the world.